Nurse Assist SteriCare Lawsuit Alleges Infection From Recalled Saline Solution Caused Amputation

 The complaint (PDF) was brought by Matthew Juliano in the U.S. District Court for New Jersey on July 18, naming Nurse Assist LLC, AdaptHealth Corp., Tower Three Partners LLC, BPGC Management LP, Spinnaker International LLC and R Investments LLC as the defendants.

-The lawsuit comes after a November 2023 recall of Nurse Assist sterile water and saline products, which the U.S. Food and Drug Administration (FDA) warned could become contaminated due to faulty packaging seals that may break and compromise sterility.
-At the time, the agency issued a safety communication advising healthcare providers and consumers to stop using and distributing the affected products.
+The lawsuit comes after a Nurse Assist recall issued in November 2023, for numerous different sterile water and saline products.
+At that time, the U.S. Food and Drug Administration (FDA) warned that faulty packaging seals may break and compromise sterility, urging healthcare providers and consumers to stop using and distributing the affected products.

 Saline-Sterile-Water-Recall-Lawyers